 You didn’t have to be a genius to understand we didn’t count for crap to the rich sonsabitches running things.

 The painful truth is that wealthy New Yorkers like U.S. President Donald Trump, U.S. Treasury Secretary Steven Mnuchin, The Koch Brothers, Hillary Clinton and Michael Bloomberg aren’t worth diddly as people and are not your friends if you work for a living.
 They belong to a generation of toxic elites which has waged war on the faltering middle class and made this country worse.
-Not better.

 These predatory elites live apart from the rest of us in rich neighborhoods like Battery Park City, Central Park West, The Upper East Side and in rich communities like Pound Ridge, Alpine, The Hamptons and Greenwich, Conn.
 They live and work in buildings with doormen and security teams, send their kids to expensive private schools, socialize at private clubs that exclude the rest of us, and use their money to avoid military service and wield tremendous power in the legal arena.

-They skirt airport check in lines and TSA security queues, and make “donations” to tiny rural police departments to game the national law enforcement exception to laws prohibiting concealed firearms in places like New York City.
+They skirt airport check-in lines and TSA security queues, and make “donations” to tiny rural police departments to game the national law enforcement exception to laws prohibiting concealed firearms in places like New York City.

 However, these garbage elites still think they’re qualified to make policy for the hard working masses whose kids attend public school.
 Meaning people like you, me and Ortiz.
 Even though they almost never carry their weight or lead by example.